-Buckingham Palace has served as the official London residence of the Britain’s sovereigns since 1873. and today is the administrative headquarters of the monarch.
+Buckingham Palace has served as the official London residence of Britain’s sovereigns since 1873. and today is the administrative headquarters of the monarch.
 Although in use for the many official events and receptions held by The Queen, the State Rooms at Buckingham Palace are open to visitors every year.
 Buckingham Palace has 775 rooms.
-These include 19 State rooms, 52 Royal and guest bedrooms, 188 staff bedrooms, 92 offices and 78 bathrooms.
+These include 19 Staterooms, 52 Royal and guest bedrooms, 188 staff bedrooms, 92 offices and 78 bathrooms.
 In measurements, the building is 108 meters long across the front, 120 meters deep (including the central quadrangle) and 24 meters high.
 The Palace is very much a working building and the centrepiece of Britain’s constitutional monarchy.
 It houses the offices of those who support the day-to-day activities and duties of The Queen and The Duke of Edinburgh and their immediate family.
-The Palace opens for the tourist/visitors ones a year, for more information Click Here.
+The Palace opens for tourists/visitors once a year, for more information Click Here

-Recently in April 2011 Prince William and Kate Middleton got married in Westminster Abbey, After their marriage they went to Buckingham Palace where they shared a kiss on the royal balcony and drove on a 41 year old Aston Martin gifted to his Father Charles for his 21st birthday party.
-Click Here to see the marriage unfold at the Buckingham Palace.
+Recently in April 2011 Prince William and Kate Middleton got married in Westminster Abbey, After their marriage, they went to Buckingham Palace where they shared a kiss on the royal balcony and drove on a 41-year-old Aston Martin gifted to his Father Charles for his 21st birthday party.
+Click Here to see the marriage unfold at Buckingham Palace.

-The queen has recently completed her 60 years of her coronation and on this special occasion, there had been “Changing the Guard” ceremony exhibited everyday in the month of June 2013.
+The queen has recently completed 60 years of her coronation and on this special occasion, there had been a “Changing the Guard” ceremony exhibited every day in the month of June 2013.
 The queen’s guard changes every day at 11.30 am at Buckingham palace.

 Embark on a multimedia journey through the majestic State Rooms, situated at the central core of Buckingham Palace.
 Proceed beyond the entrance to appreciate numerous unparalleled gems from the esteemed Royal Collection.